t-sauer/mocha-tslint/README.md

 ## Installation

-You can install into your Node.js project as a development dependency with:
+You can install `mocha-tslint` into your Node.js project as a development dependency with:

 ```sh
 npm install --save-dev mocha-tslint
 ```
-`mocha-tslint` will install TSLint for itself, so you don't need to worry about adding it to your consuming module.

-The same is not true for Mocha.
-You should already have Mocha installed in your consuming module.
+`mocha-tslint` requires the consuming module to have `mocha`, `tslint` and `typescript` as dependencies.
+This way the consuming application can decide which version to use (currently supported versions are TSLint 4.x and Typescript 2.x).

 ## Usage

 After mocha-tslint is installed, you can use it by creating a test file for Mocha and requiring `mocha-tslint` like so:

 ```javascript
 var lint = require('mocha-tslint');
 ```

 This will return a function with the signature:

 ```javascript
 lint(configFilePath)
 ```

 where `configFilePath` is the path to your `tslint.json` from your project's top level directory.